sainiharsh/sainiharsh/README.md

   <samp>
 👋Hey, I'm currently a 2nd year B.Tech Electronics Engineering student at <a href="https://jcboseust.ac.in/"> JCBOSEUST</a> :school:  and aspiring software developer:computer:.
 Interested in working on Machine Learning, programming projects and currently working on project of face emoition dectection.
-Apart from computer field i have knowledge of Electronics- circuits designing, VHDL programming.
+Apart from computer interest i have knowledge of Electronics- circuits designing, VHDL programming.
   </samp>
 </p>